2014 Hall of Fame

 Essie Mae Kiser Foxx - Community Activist

-Mrs. Foxx attended the Rowan County Schools and was a proud graduate of Dunbar High School in East Spencer.
-A faithful and devoted member of Southern City Tabernacle AME Zion, she has served on the Steward Board, the Historical Committee, the Deaconess Board, the Women's Home and Overseas Missionary, Lay Council, a Co-Chairman of the Legacy of a Leader Committee and other Boards and organizations through the years.
-One Feb.
-9, 2014, she was honored by Southern City Tabernacle AME Zion Church as the “Legacy of A Leader”.
-On Sept.
-3, 2015, the Town of East Spencer gave a tribute to Essie K. Foxx by naming a street in her honor, “Essie K. Foxx Lane”.
-She was a Community Activist that held the East Spencer community near and dear to her heart.
+Essie Mae Foxx is a Community Activist that has held the East Spencer community near and dear to her heart.
 In 1984, she organized the Mass Dunbar Reunion.
+Mrs. Foxx attended the Rowan County Schools and is a proud graduate of Dunbar High School in East Spencer.
+A faithful and devoted member of Southern City Tabernacle AME Zion, she has served on the Steward Board, the Historical Committee, the Deaconess Board, the Women's Home and Overseas Missionary, Lay Council, a Co-Chairman of the Legacy of a Leader Committee and other boards and organizations through the years.

 John L. Rustin, Sr. - First African American Police Chief in Rowan County

-Rustin, an East Spencer native, began his law enforcement career in East Spencer as a part-time officer in 1952 during the time of segregation and eventually became police chief in 1974.
-While working for the police department part-time, Rustin also worked for Isenhour Brick and Tile in East Spencer, now Boral Brick.
+Rustin, an East Spencer native, started his law enforcement career in East Spencer as a part-time police officer in 1952 during segregation.
+He eventually worked his way through the ranks becoming police chief in 1974.
+While working for the police department part-time, Rustin worked for Isenhour Brick and Tile company in East Spencer, now Boral Brick.
+An honored World War II veteran, Rustin serves on several boards including the Rowan Chamber of Commerce, the Civitan Club and Peace Officers Association.
+He is a life member of the local NAACP and N.C.
+Association of Chiefs of Police.

 Erza Gilliam - Dunbar Principal/Educator